Students beware of employment scams via email

-In the past few months, the campus Information Security Office has been receiving messages from students that have been involved in fraudulent job offers or internships.
-These messages appear to come from professors, using either spoofed email addresses or non-berkeley emails accounts that they claim is a personal account and contain subject lines like “Berkeley Students Part-time Job Position,” “STUDENT INTERNSHIP,“ or “VIRTUAL JOB OPPORTUNITIES.”
-From there, the criminals move the conversation away from email, usually asking to be texted on a mobile number or asking for the student to share a non-campus email or mobile number making it harder for our security team to track.
+These fraudulent job offers appear to come from professors, using either spoofed email addresses or non-berkeley emails accounts.
+The email will contain a subject line like “Berkeley Students Part-time Job Position,” “STUDENT INTERNSHIP,“ or “VIRTUAL JOB OPPORTUNITIES.”
+Once you reply, the criminals move the conversation away from email, asking to be texted on a mobile number or having the student share a non-campus email or mobile number (which makes it harder for our security team to track).

 University of California, Berkeley